• Home

 Lowers Blood Pressure

 Having a pet is good for our hearts too.
-Many people suffer from heart diseases.
+Many people suffer from heart disease.
 Fortunately, there are many ways to fight heart disease, and one of which is owning a pet.
 Some pet owners tend to have lower triglyceride and cholesterol levels, according to research.

 Decreases Stress